Theory of resonant x-ray scattering with ultrafast intense pulses: Applications

 \subsection{Benchmarking the approach}

-Here we benchmark the approach by comparing our results for the resonant fluorescence channel with the work of Cavaletto and coworkers~\cite{Cavaletto_ResFluor_PRA}.
-The scattering angle $\theta_s$ was chosen to be $90\degree$ with the azimuthal angle $\phi_s = 0\degree$ in our coordinate system (see Fig.~\ref{Coordinate_system}).
-The polarization of the outgoing photon is chosen to be in the same direction as the polarization of the incident x-ray field.
-A pulse duration of $t_{wid} = 2$ fs is used.
+We first benchmark our approach by comparing our results of the resonant fluorescence channel with the work of Cavaletto and coworkers~\cite{Cavaletto_ResFluor_PRA} using the same parameters.
+The polarization of the outgoing photon is chosen to be in the same direction as the polarization of the incident x-ray field, and $\theta_s=90\degree$ and $\phi_s = 0\degree$ (see Fig.~\ref{Schematic_diagram}).
+A pulse duration of 2 fs is used.
+Also, we used the values of the transition dipole moments for Ne\textsuperscript{+} in Ref.~\cite{Cavaletto_ResFluor_PRA}.

 First, we find excellent agreement between our calculated results and Ref.~\cite{Cavaletto_ResFluor_PRA} for the time-dependent probabilities of the states during Rabi dynamics for both $\pi$-type and 2$\pi$-type pulses [Eq.~(\ref{pulsearea_defn})].